What is in this leaflet

 Before you start to take it

-Invega should be used with caution in some patients.
+Invega should be used with caution in some people, particularly those who have been diagnosed with more than one medical condition.

-- Tell your doctor if you have or have ever had:
+- Before you start taking Invega, make sure you tell your doctor if you have, or have ever had, the following:

 - inflammation of the lungs due to aspiration (the inhalation of food particles or fluids into the lungs).